 Our knowledge-based curriculum goes hand in hand with our English curriculum, with reading central to each programme of study, enabling children to build knowledge and acquire new vocabulary.
 The vocabulary content for each unit is deliberately ambitious and has been planned with the purpose of addressing the ‘word gap’ for children who enter school with a limited vocabulary.

 Our curriculum is inclusive; it allows all children to overcome inequality of opportunity and promotes aspirational outcomes for all learners.

-There are seven areas of learning and development that must shape educational programmes in early years settings.
+There are seven areas of learning and development that shape educational programmes in early years settings.
 All areas of learning and development are important and inter-connected.
-Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
+Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning and underpin the other four specific areas of learning.

 The prime areas are: